osmaelo/osmaelo.github.io/README.md

 * Conterintuitive facts in mathematics, CS, and physics: https://news.ycombinator.com/item?id=28764416 + https://axisofordinary.substack.com/p/the-most-counterintuitive-facts-in

 * Is this the simplest (and most surprising) sorting algorithm? https://news.ycombinator.com/item?id=28758106

+* Build a solution to the Norwegian date pixe puzzle